 This interactive report details current and year-to-date data related to positive cases of COVID-19 inside Denver jail facilities.
+To move through the pages, click on the arrows at the bottom of the report.

 This interactive report shows averages of current daily populations inside Denver jail facilities.
+To move through the pages, click on the arrows at the bottom of the report.

 Use of Force 2021 March(PDF, 175KB)